List of mayors of Traverse City, Michigan

 Traverse City, Michigan is a home rule, charter city under the Home Rule Cities Act, incorporated on May 18, 1895.
 The city is governed by six commissioners and a mayor, elected at-large.
 Together they comprise a seven-member legislative body.
-The commission appoints a city manager who serves as chief executive for city operations.
+The commission appoints a city manager who acts as chief executive for city operations.
 Below is a list of mayors and village presidents in Traverse City, Michigan.
-The current mayor of Traverse City, Michigan is Richard Lewis.
+The mayor of Traverse City, Michigan is Amy Shamroe.

 Village presidents (1881–1895)

 First city charter (1895–1940)

 Traverse City has been a city since 1895.
 The following are the first 24 mayors under the first city charter:

 City commission elections (1941–2000)

 In 1940, a new city charter amendment was passed, allowing for mayors to be voted for directly by the city commission of Traverse City.

 City voter elections (2000–present)

 In 2000, a new city charter amendment allowed for the citizens of Traverse City to vote directly for mayor.
 Mayors now could hold unlimited terms of two years.